sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 #### Connecting to external ADSB data sources

-In addition to (or instead of) connecting to a SDR or hardware device to get ADSB data, the container also supports ingesting data from a TCP port.
+In addition to (or instead of) connecting to a SDR or hardware device to get ADSB data, the container also supports ingesting or sending data from a TCP port.
 Here are some parameters that you need to configure if you want to make this happen:

 ##### All-in-One Configuration using `ULTRAFEEDER_CONFIG`